vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL step-by-step - Migrate EDW to Azure SQL Data Warehouse.md

     - **CustomerMrktResearch** -> coho360staging/CustomerMrktResearchData.csv
     - **CustomerTrans** -> coho360staging/CustomerTransData.csv

-8. Click **Publish All** to publish and save your changes.
+8. Select **Publish All** to publish and save your changes.

 ### Task 3: Create data sources in Data Flow

 1. We are going to use a Data Factory Data Flow to process our data.
-Under the Factory Resources menu, click the 0 to the right of **Data Flows** and select **Add Data Flow**.
+Under the Factory Resources menu, select the 0 to the right of **Data Flows** and select **New Data Flow**.

     ![The Data Flow dropdown with Add Data Flow selected.](images/2019-08-25-14-42-20.png "Adding a Data Flow")